 Hi, I’m Paul.
-I went from being a recording and performing musician to being a psychotherapist, professor, researcher, writer, and public speaker.
-Just as music allows musicians to express thoughts and feelings through sounds, psychotherapy can be like an instrument that allows you and I to understand your unique human experience through regular dialogue and self-reflection.
+I went from being a recording and performing musician to being a psychotherapist, professor, relationship coach, researcher, writer, podcast host, and conference speaker.
+Just as music allows musicians to express feelings through sound, psychotherapy can be like an instrument that allows you and I to collaborate and understand how you make meaning in life through talking and self-reflecting.

 HOW ARE YOU DIFFERENT FROM OTHER THERAPISTS?